DerGuru/The-Resonant/New Chapters/Part2/P2-14_Convergence.md

 "Ready for another round?"
 RAE asked, her tone a blend of eagerness and calculation.

 Jason nodded, taking a deep breath.
 They were in the simulation chamber, a featureless expanse that could replicate any environment.
-Today, it was set to a dark, narrow alleyway—ideal for practicing evasive maneuvers and stealth.
+Today, it was set to a dark, narrow alleywayâ€”ideal for practicing evasive maneuvers and stealth.

 "Remember," RAE instructed, "this is about precision, not speed.
 There's no time limit, and the objective is to avoid detection."